Oldsmobile Custom Cruiser: Third generation (1991–1992)

-Along with serving as the final full-size Oldsmobile station wagon, the 1992 Custom Cruiser was the final rear-wheel drive Oldsmobile produced with a V8 engine.
-The Custom Cruiser was also the final Oldsmobile produced only with a 3-passenger front bench seat; all subsequent vehicles produced by the division were sold with 2-passenger front seating as standard or as an option.
+On June 5, 1992, Oldsmobile produced the final Custom Cruiser station wagon; it would be the final Oldsmobile-brand vehicle produced with a V8 engine and rear-wheel drive.
+The Custom Cruiser was also the final Oldsmobile produced exclusively with a 3-passenger front bench seat; with the sole exception of the Cutlass Ciera/Cutlass Cruiser, all subsequent vehicles produced by the division were offered with 2-passenger front seating as standard or as an option.